ozaghazali19/depin-bot/README.md

   - Purchase items in the shop that can be set to the maximum price.
   - Automatically use items that have higher Reward Points
   - Manage the items in the account's BAG(ITEM)
-  - Manage the items with the ability to sell items (on proggress)
   - Can run 24/7 using vps / rdp or something like that